Gaotrees/caffe-doc/Development.md

 ## Forward-Only Layers
 If you want to write a layer that you will only ever include in a test net, you do not have to code the backward pass.
 For example, you might want a layer that measures performance metrics at test time that haven't already been implemented.
 Doing this is very simple.
-You can write an inline implementation of Backward_cpu (/Backward_gpu) together with the definition of your layer in `include/your_layertype_layers.hpp` that looks like:
+You can write an inline implementation of `Backward_cpu` (or `Backward_gpu`) together with the definition of your layer in `include/your_layertype_layers.hpp` that looks like:
 ````
 virtual void Backward_cpu(const vector<Blob<Dtype>*>& top, const vector<bool>& propagate_down, vector<Blob<Dtype>*>* bottom) {
   NOT_IMPLEMENTED;